ankit-rathi/Data-AI-Visual-Notebook/README.md

 ---

-# 🧱 PART I — Decisions, Uncertainty & Value (The Core)
+# 🧱 PART A — Decisions, Uncertainty & Value (The Core)

 1. What Is a Decision (and Why Most Systems Ignore It)
 2. Uncertainty, Risk & Expected Value